almehdiKrisni/Projet-RI-Recreation-Papier-Scientifique/README.md

 - list of ingredients

 Research the FSA (**Food Standards Agency**) and the procedure to obtain the nutritional content per portion.

+### User Experience Models - How to use them

+First, you have to use the following command :
+> pip install -r requirements.txt

+It will allow you to install all the libraries used in the project.
+The file was generated thanks to the **pipreqs** library.